MohammedKaif037/Ecommerce-Store/README.md

 Mention any notable organizations or projects that use this project.

 ## Acknowledgements
-- Special thanks to [name] for their contribution to [specific feature].
-- This project was inspired by [source].
+- This project was inspired by Apple Store.